Solids and Liquids: The Crystalline State

 Introduction

 This guide provides a comprehensive overview of the crystalline state of solids and liquids.
-It covers the basic concepts, equipment and techniques, types of experiments, data analysis, applications, and conclusion.
+It covers basic concepts, equipment and techniques, types of experiments, data analysis, applications, and conclusions.

 Basic Concepts